Extension of Dynamic Network Biomarker using the propensity score method: Simulation of causal effects on variance and correlation coefficient

 \baselineskip=1.2\baselineskip

-In clinical biomarker studies, the Dynamic Network Biomarker (DNB) is sometimes used.
-DNB is a composite variable derived from the variance and the Pearson correlation coefficient of biological signals.
+In clinical biomarker studies, the Dynamic Network Biomarker (DNB), which is defined based on the variance and Pearson correlation coefficient of biological signals, is often used to detect early signs of disease.
 When applying DNB to clinical data, it is important to account for confounding bias.
 However, little attention has been paid to statistical causal inference methods for variance and correlation coefficients.
-This study evaluates confounding adjustment using propensity score matching (PSM) through Monte Carlo simulations.
-Our results support the use of PSM to reduce bias and improve group comparisons when DNB is applied to clinical data. \begin{flushleft} \textit{Keywords}: Causal effect on the correlation coefficient, causal effect on the variance, propensity score matching, simulation study. \\ \end{flushleft}
+We first provide a theoretical formulation of causal effects on variance and correlation within the potential outcomes framework, thereby establishing the validity of causal estimation using propensity scores.
+We also evaluate the effectiveness of propensity score matching (PSM) in reducing confounding bias through Monte Carlo simulations.
+Our results highlight the applicability of PSM to DNB analysis and support their use in clinical studies where randomization is not feasible.